MikeWilson/Gist-Docs/pages/index.md

 # Gist

-Gist was built to document design systems in Figma.
-As a designer, I found it frustrating to have to leave my working file and dig through a Figma file to find documentation for a component.
+Gist is a documentation tool for Figma.
+Gist was made to document design systems.
+As a designer, it’s frustrating to have to leave the working file and search the web or a Figma file for component documentation.